Kingdom of Kush: Kerma culture (2500–1500 BC)

 The Kerma culture was a civilization centered in Kerma, Sudan.
 It flourished from around 2500 BC to 1500 BC in ancient Nubia.
 The Kerma culture was based in the southern part of Nubia, or "Upper Nubia" (in parts of present-day northern and central Sudan), and later extended its reach northward into Lower Nubia and the border of Egypt.
 The polity seems to have been one of several Nile Valley states during the Middle Kingdom of Egypt.
 In the Kingdom of Kerma's latest phase, lasting from about 1700–1500 BC, it absorbed the Sudanese kingdom of Saï and became a sizable, populous empire rivaling Egypt.

+Doukki Gel was a settlement near Kerma, Doukki Gel was inhabited between 1800 BC to 400 AD and was occupied by a coalition of African rulers from the south around 1700 BC during the Classical Kerma period, and later by Ancient Egyptian and Nubian officials during the new kingdom period.
+The settlement is located less than 1 kilometre (0.62 mi) south of the city of Kerma, and shows distinctive Sub Saharan influences architecturally distinct from Kerma with more rounded structures.